microsoft/language-server-protocol/_specifications/lsp/3.18/workspace/executeCommand.md

 #### <a href="#workspace_executeCommand" name="workspace_executeCommand" class="anchor">Execute a command (:leftwards_arrow_with_hook:)</a>

 The `workspace/executeCommand` request is sent from the client to the server to trigger command execution on the server.
-In most cases the server creates a `WorkspaceEdit` structure and applies the changes to the workspace using the request `workspace/applyEdit` which is sent from the server to the client.
+In most cases, the server creates a `WorkspaceEdit` structure and applies the changes to the workspace using the request `workspace/applyEdit`, which is sent from the server to the client.

 _Client Capability_:
 * property path (optional): `workspace.executeCommand`